“A trip to Israel is worth ten years of Sunday School.” —Zola

 1. How should I pack?

-Due to ever changing airline baggage policies, please see the corresponding airline(s) website(s) for current specific economy class luggage information for your flights: El Al, Delta, United, Swiss, Austrian.
+Due to ever changing airline baggage policies, please see the corresponding airline(s) website(s) for current specific economy class luggage information for your international flights: El Al, Delta, United, Swiss, Austrian.

 Also, check with your domestic carrier for their luggage requirements, restrictions, and fees.

-3. What travel documents do I need?
+4. What travel documents do I need?

-4. Do I need an electrical adapter?
+5. Do I need an electrical adapter/converter?

 Yes.
 The electrical voltage is 220v, C, single phase, 50 Hertz, the same as in Europe (except on the Greek cruise ship, which is 110v as it is in the USA, for trip options that include Greece).
 Most Israeli sockets accept three round-prong plugs, but most also accept European two round-prongs.
 If your appliance doesn’t work on 220v you will need a power converter.
 Power converters and plug adapters can be purchased at variety stores, luggage stores, electronic stores, or elsewhere on the Internet.
 Dual voltage appliances (110v-220v) will only need a plug adapter.
-Hotels should have hair dryers, irons, extra adapters, and extension cords, if needed.
+Hotels should have hair dryers, irons, extra adapters, and extension cords, but no guarantee.

 NOTE: Ask for power converters and adapters that work in the Middle-East and Europe (with two or three round prongs).
 Some bathrooms will have low-voltage plugs for shavers, cell phones, and tablets.

-5. Do we need any shots or other medical requirements?
+6. Do we need any shots or other medical requirements?

-6. Should I take my Bible?
+7. Should I take my Bible?

 Yes!
 Having a Bible with you greatly enhances your experience in the Holy Land, as you’ll be seeing and hearing about the places where many significant events occurred.
 You may want to bring along a colored pen or pencil to highlight those Scriptures you have studied while in His land.
 Some passengers have found it helpful to bring a travel journal as well.
 Journals specifically designed for travel to Israel and other places of the Bible can be found at Christian bookstores or on the Internet.

-7. Will we be able to purchase things overseas?
+8. Will we be able to purchase things overseas?

 Yes, souvenirs and such.
 You’ll want to leave room in your suitcase to pack the items you purchase.
 There is somewhat limited opportunity to buy personal items like allergy medicine, snacks, and other items that are more easily obtainable in the States.
 We strongly recommend packing extra personal items that you think may be needed.

-8. Will I be assigned a roommate on your tour?
+9. Will I be assigned a roommate on your tour?

-If you have not designated single accommodations or a specific roommate on your registration form, we will attempt to match you with a compatible roommate based on the information you provide.
+If you have not designated single accommodations or a specific roommate on your registration form, we will attempt to match you with a compatible roommate based on the information you provide but cannot guarantee one.
 Please note that if a roommate does not become available, or if for any reason your roommate cancels prior to departure or during the tour, or should your roommate assignment not work out, you may be responsible for paying the additional single supplement noted on the official hard copy Registration Form; and if we go over our single room allotment, an additional single supplement may be required by the hotels.

-9. May I take photographs?
+10. May I take photographs?

 Yes.
 Remember to bring fresh batteries or a charger and extra memory or SD cards.

-10. May I record the guides during the tour and on the bus?
+11. May I record the guides during the tour and on the bus?

 Yes, we recommend it!
 Be sure to bring plenty of memory storage and extra batteries.

-11. How much money should I take along?
+12. How much money should I take along?

 Important notes on money exchange: